A-Nitram/Jaxxa-Rimworld/README.md

 Also check the GitHub wiki for more detailed information about the individual Modules:
 https://github.com/jaxxa/RimWorld-Enhanced-Defence/wiki

-Please Report Bugs to the GitHub Issue tracker.
+Please Report Bugs to the GitHub Issue tracker:
 https://github.com/jaxxa/RimWorld-Enhanced-Defence/issues

 Note that the downloads on Github are to be considered development builds and may not be working at any time.